 Proposed Project facilities would remain the same as under the current license.
 No new Project facilities would be constructed, and no Project facilities would be decommissioned.
-A handful of maintenance projects are proposed (see Exhibit A) following approval of a new license, but no new substantial construction of facilities is proposed.
-The current and proposed Project Boundary are outlined in Exhibit G.
+A handfulnumber of large- and smaller-scale maintenance projects are proposed (see Exhibit A) following approval of a new license, but no new substantial construction of facilities is proposed.
+The current and proposed Project Boundary areis outlined in Exhibit G.